Abel-Liu/starter/README.md

 # starter

-A launch panel for window
+A launch panel for windows.

+## Development

+Visual Studio 2015 required.